awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 To update the Java Lambda functions, perform the following tasks:

 1. Update the FSAApplicationResources with the AWS resource names that the AWS CDK script created.
-Make sure to update the **STORAGE_BUCKET** value.
+Make sure to update the **STORAGE_BUCKET** variable.

 2. Create the FAT JAR by running **mvn package**.
 The JAR file can be located in the target folder.

-3. Sign in to the AWS Management Console for Amazon S3 and put the FAT JAR in the S3 bucket named **STORAGE_BUCKET**.
+3. Sign in to the AWS Management Console for Amazon S3 and put the FAT JAR in the S3 bucket named **java-mediabucket**.
 (This bucket was created by the AWS CDK script.)

 4. Run the **ModifyLambda** Java class.
 Make sure to specify the exact AWS Lambda names, which you can view in the Lambda console.
 Otherwise, the code does not work.
 When done, you see a message that the Lambda functions have been updated.